 Whether you’re enjoying a slice of this traditional pound cake on its own as a treat or with a cup of coffee for breakfast, you will always want a second slice.
-While heavy and dense, this pound cake is shockingly moist with a soft and smooth crumb.
+While heavy and dense, this classic pound cake recipe is shockingly moist with a soft and smooth crumb.
 The flavors are perfectly balanced as it’s not overwhelmingly sweet so that you can enjoy it any time of the day.
 You will love the subtle vanilla flavoring and the tanginess from the sour cream.

 Far from boring, this cake is perfect for any occasion as it keeps and travels well.
 For another simple but delicious treat that everyone will love, try my butter cake recipe, chiffon cake recipe, or orange cake recipe.